Anthosachne scabra: Taxonomy

 A. scabra was originally described as Festuca scabra in 1805 by Jacques Labillardière.
 The location given was "capite Van-Diemen", which translates to Cape Van Diemen, a general location that Labillardière lumped all of his Tasmanian collections under.
 At the time, Bass Strait had not been discovered by Europeans (nor was it until 1797), so the name likely comes from the assumption that Tasmania was a cape of mainland Australia.
 While such a location does not exist in Tasmania, he was believed to have visited somewhere in from Recherche Bay and D'Entrecasteaux Channel to Storm Bay and the Derwent River estuary.
 However, the name Festuca scabra was already taken by another species in 1791, and is therefore Nomen illegitimum.

+Yen et al refer to A. scabra as a variety of a different species, Anthosachne australasica var. scabra.

 A. scabra has many synonyms.
 These include homotypic synonyms (those based on the same type specimen) and heterotypic synonyms (those based on different type specimens; see triple bar).
 These are the following, sourced from nzflora: